You know that feeling when you have a lot to say about something and you just don’t know how to get it out but you know your words belong somewhere?

 Talk Vomit publishes work by creatives at every place in their career, both established and just beginning.
 One is not given priority over the other.

 We ask that non-fiction pieces be kept under 4,500 words and that fiction submissions be kept under 2,000.
+As a general rule, we publish limited traditional poetry.
+We do, however, always consider prose poetry.

 Have an idea for a recurring column?
 We’re into that, too.